Trust Deed Scotland

 Assets – A Debt Arrangement Scheme does not involve any assets.

-There are other differences and alternative Scottish debt solutions, you should always get debt advice tailored to your own circumstances, as all cases are unique depending on your situation and affordability.
+There are other alternative Scottish debt solutions too.
+You should always get debt advice tailored to your own circumstances, as all cases are unique depending on your situation and affordability.

 As with all formal debt solutions in Scotland, the main downside for you will be how it affects your credit rating.